magnesiumlabs/lasco/src/blur/README.md

 # Blur

-Utilities for applying blur of an element.
+Utilities for applying `blur` to an element.

 ## Usage